bcgsc/goldrush/README.md

 ## Hardware Requirements

 GoldRush does not require any specialized hardware.
-For the assembly of a human genome with a ~60X coverage, GoldRush requires a computer with at least 64 GB of RAM and recommends running with 48 threads.
+For the assembly of a human genome with ~60-fold coverage, GoldRush requires a computer with at least 64 GB of RAM.
+We recommend running GoldRush with at least 48 threads.

-The runtimes and RAM usage below are generated using a server-class system (144 Intel(R) Xeon(R) Gold 6254 CPU @ 3.1 GHz with 2.9 TB RAM) with 48 threads specified on three different *H. sapiens* Oxford Nanopore Technology genomic long read datasets.
+The runtime and RAM usage benchmarks below were generated using a server-class system (144 Intel(R) Xeon(R) Gold 6254 CPU @ 3.1 GHz with 2.9 TB RAM) with 48 threads specified on three different *H. sapiens* Oxford Nanopore Technology genomic long read datasets.

 | Coverage       | Time (h)    | RAM (GB)    |
 | ----------- | ----------- | ----------- |